 - a.
-The campaign period shall last from 8:00 p.m. on the second day following the Mandatory Election Meeting [10/15/2019] to 4:00 p.m. on the last day of the elections [11/01/2019].
-No physical campaign materials shall be posted, distributed or displayed outside of this period.
+The campaign period shall last from 8:00 p.m. on the second day following the Mandatory Election Meeting to 4:00 p.m. on the last day of the elections.The campaign period will last a minimum of three weeks, with the last week serving as a voting and campaigning week.
+No physical, online, verbal, etc. campaign materials shall_occur_outside of this period.
 See Section 3, clause III of this Code for further details. - b.
 Certain limited campaign activities are permissible outside of the campaign period.
 See Section 3, clause III of this Code for further details. - c.
 Candidates are eligible for public campaign financing and must file financial statements regarding campaign expenditures.
 See Section 3, clause V of this Code for further details.